 Mr. Walsh sponsored an Accounting Report dated May 23, 2018, which summarizes the results of the SDC calculation for the Utility ("SDC Accounting Report").
-Mr. Walsh explained that the SDC was calculated using the Equity (Buy-In) Method (henceforth called buy-in method) described on page 267 in the AWWA M-1 Manual -Principles of Water Rates, Fees, and Charges, 6th Edition ("AWWA M-1 Manual").
-Mr. Walsh testified that the Commission had previously approved SDCs using the buy-in method.
+Mr. Walsh explained that the SDC was calculated using the Equity (Buy-In) Method described on page 267 in the AWWA M-1 Manual -Principles of Water Rates, Fees, and Charges, 6th Edition ("AWWA M-1 Manual").
+Mr. Walsh testified that the Commission had previously approved SDCs using the Equity (Buy-In) Method.

-Mr. Walsh explained that the AWWA M-1 Manual supports the buy-in method for calculating the SDC when a Utility has sufficient capacity in its water system to meet both near-term and long-term capacity needs.
+Mr. Walsh explained that the AWWA M-1 Manual supports the Buy-In method for calculating the SDC when a Utility has sufficient capacity in its water system to meet both near-term and long-term capacity needs.
 Mr. Walsh testified that Fort Wayne has sufficient capacity to meet near-term and long-term capacity needs, and he stated that the Utility's future improvements are largely related to repairs and replacement of aging infrastructure, not capacity expansion.
-According to Mr. Walsh, the buy-in method was appropriate in this instance for calculating the SDC.
+According to Mr. Walsh, the Buy-In Method was appropriate in this instance for calculating the SDC.